snowplow-incubator/data-product-accelerators/content/consent/_index.md

 Here you will learn how to:

-- Set-up Snowplow Consent Tracking on your CMP (_example using Cookiebot_)
+- Set-up Snowplow Consent Tracking on your CMP (_examples using Cookiebot and OneTrust_)
 - Model your data using the Snowplow-Consent model
 - Create a consent health check dashboard from your data in Streamlit